School Wellness policy

 Monitoring and Policy Review

 The school principal will ensure compliance with established school-wide nutrition and physical activity wellness policies.
-The principal will develop a summary report every three years on school compliance with established nutrition and physical activity wellness policies.
-The report will be shared with the SHIFT committee and distributed to school health services personnel, staff, and parent/teacher organizations.
-School food service staff will ensure compliance with nutrition policies within school food service areas.
+The principal will developed a summary report every three years on school compliance with established nutrition and physical activity wellness policies.
+The report will be shared with the S.H.F.T. committee and distributed to school health services personnel, staff, and parent/teacher organization.
+School food service staff will ensure compliance with nutrition policies within school food service area.